-- (1) To collect, collate and enter data on commercial catch and effort statistics to maintain the longterm Marine Scalefish Fishery Information System; - (2) To undertake market sampling primarily at the SAFCOL fish market in Adelaide throughout the year for three Primary species (KGW, Garfish and Snapper from South East SA); - (3) To undertake a comprehensive stock assessment of Garfish; - (4) To provide a comprehensive annual report that assesses the stock status of the listed MSF species against their relative performance indicators identified in the Management Plan, as well as an analysis of the State-wide trends in total catch and effort by the MSF fishing fleet by species, season and gear; and - (5) To undertake a Strategic Research Project on developing new harvest strategies for application post reform, to support assessment and management of the fishery.
+- (1) To collect, collate and enter data on commercial catch and effort statistics to maintain the longterm Marine Scalefish Fishery Information System; - (2) To undertake market sampling primarily at the SAFCOL fish market in Adelaide throughout the year for Tier 1 finfish species (KGW, Garfish and Snapper). - (3) To undertake a comprehensive stock assessment of King George Whiting. - (4) To provide a comprehensive annual report that includes the King George Whiting assessment and provides (1) a regional interrogation of commercial, catch effort and, where available, the age-length data for Tier 1 and Tier 2 stocks/management units; (2) as relevant, regional and/or State-wide interrogation of the commercial catch and effort data for Tier 3 stocks/management units; (3) an analysis of the State-wide trends in total catch and effort by the MSF fishing fleet by species, season and gear; and (4) options for future assessments and monitoring programs from 2023/24; and - (5) To undertake a Strategic Research Project (to be determined).